sourcegraph/about/content/blogposts/2023/guest-post-arafat-khan-php-python.md

 All these features, such as _autocomplete, explanation, code fixes, and testing,_ made my job as a programmer a lot easier.
 I was able to build the building blocks of my code, and then, inch by inch, I was getting closer to completing the entire project.
 As I was building more and more of this codebase, a question that crossed my mind was:

-## Why use Cody when you have GPT-4?
+## Why use Cody when you have Chat GPT-4?

 I like the speed and convenience of Cody but I can’t quite tell why using the Vscode extension is so much better than using GPT 4 if I just wanted to ask code questions.
 This is where the real magic of Cody comes in.
 Cody can answer questions about your entire codebase and sift through all the different parts to find the most relevant information pertaining to your question.
 It uses the [Claude 100K model](https://www.anthropic.com/index/100k-context-windows) (soon to be the [200K model](https://www.anthropic.com/index/claude-2-1)) so it has the capacity to fit in so much more context than my copy-pasting hacks ever could.
 Take, for example, this question